Brigad/monorepo-workshop/README.md

   npm create vite@latest my-web-app -- --template react-ts npx create-expo-app@latest my-native-app --template blank-typescript
+  # if you want to run your expo app on web, you can use the following command:
+  cd my-native-app
+  npx expo install react-dom react-native-web @expo/metro-runtime
   ```

   Let's set up a monorepo with yarn: